Emergency Conditions We Treat in Angleton, TX

 Chest Pain

-Chest pressure with sweating, nausea, shortness of breath, or pain spreading to the arm, jaw, back, or shoulder needs prompt attention.
+Chest pressure, tightness, sweating, nausea, shortness of breath, or pain spreading outward needs prompt attention.

 High Blood Pressure

-Very high blood pressure with chest pain, severe headache, vision changes, weakness, confusion, or trouble speaking may be urgent.
+Very high blood pressure with chest pain, severe headache, vision changes, confusion, or weakness can be an emergency warning sign.

 Blood Clot

-Leg swelling with pain, sudden chest discomfort, trouble breathing, fast heartbeat, or coughing blood can be warning signs.
+Leg swelling with pain, sudden chest discomfort, trouble breathing, fast heartbeat, or coughing blood can indicate clot symptoms.

 Stroke Symptoms

-Face drooping, arm weakness, speech trouble, sudden confusion, vision changes, dizziness, or balance problems may signal a stroke.
+Face drooping, arm weakness, speech trouble, sudden confusion, dizziness, or vision changes can signal a stroke.

 Weakness